maurges/every-rust-gui-library/notes.md

 can find yourself referring to a thing with the same name in another scope, or more commonly, having an error with identifier not found.

+So I wrote a macro to make lenses behave like in druid.
+Then I noticed that they are used differently than druid: the object that is really passed around is a binding, not lens.
+So I then made another macro to generate bindings, but it lacks convenience now: you need to call an attached function for a type instead of a method on a binding.
+I think this could be resolved by creating a new Ext typeclass and instantiating it for the Binding.
+Hmm, let's try that actually.
+Nope, can't do that because the primitive rui::bind uses an unnameable type.
+Ok, actually that one uses a predictable and exported type that I can use, success.
+Now I get another problem with identifiers: I create this typeclass in a module so that it doesn't leak, but now the types mentioned in it are not reachable as they are not qualified.
+Fuck me.
+Alright, I decided to just fully qualify the types.
+This thing is kind of brittle, but I like the ergonomics now, so let's continue and write the real application.
+Fuuuck, it broke immediately.
+No wait, it didn't, I just have to rename the traits on input, which is not hard.
+Alrighty, this works for now.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's